willclapp/attention_talker_specificity/README.md

 # Attention and Talker-Specificity in the Memory Encoding of Spoken Sentences

-This repository contains all materials required to run the three experiments included in the manuscript *Attention and Talker-Specificity in the Memory Encoding of Spoken Sentences*.
+This repository contains all materials required to run the three experiments included in the manuscript *Attention and Talker-Specificity in the Memory Encoding of Spoken Sentences* (William Clapp \& Meghan Sumner, 2024).

 Experiment 1 is a study/test recognition memory experiment with spoken sentences heard in both blocks.
 Experiment 2 is a cross-modal recognition memory experiment with spoken sentences at study and written sentences at test.
 Experiment 3 is a cross-modal recognition memory experiment with spoken sentences at study and images at test.
 All three experiments include between-subjects divided and full attention conditions.
 To run the experiments in your own browser, follow these links: